Accounting for Heavy Censoring in Evaluating the Risk Stratification Abilities of Existing Models for Time to Diagnosis of Huntington Disease: Discussion

 Since we focus on sample enrichment for preventative clinical trials, where we recruit patients that are nearer to diagnosis than others, the models' ability to stratify potential patients by risk was paramount.
 However, one could also compare these models in terms of their calibration, which refers to the strength of agreement between a model's predicted survival probabilities and the observed rates of diagnosis.
 Park et al. (2021) \cite{Park2021} provide a thorough review of metrics for assessing a survival model's calibration.
 Calibration plots provide an intuitive, graphical assessment.
 The Brier score, which simultaneously quantifies both risk stratification and calibration, could also be used, though it would have to be adjusted for censoring (e.g., through IPCW) if applied to HD data.

 When calculating the optimal thresholds and per-arm sample sizes for a preventative clinical trial, we applied each model's published parameter estimates to our entire analytic sample.
-Performing these calculations with a cross-validation procedure, similar to Section~\ref{sec:compare_risk_strat}, would allow us to estimate the variability of the estimated sample sizes.
+Performing these calculations with the updated parameters via a cross-validation procedure, similar to Section~\ref{sec:compare_risk_strat}, would also be straightforward.

-Another avenue for future development is to use a survival model with time-dependent covariates (e.g., changing TMS and SDMT scores over time).
-As we discussed when comparing the models' performance via cross-validation (Section~\ref{sec:compare_risk_strat}), they tended to perform worse at later time points.
-This later-stage performance could potentially be improved by incorporating time-dependent covariates into the models, such as updating a patient's estimated log-risk score when new TMS values are available.
+Another avenue for future development is to build upon the best-performing model identified here.
+For example, all models tended to perform worse at later time points.
+This later-stage performance could potentially be improved by incorporating time-dependent covariates into the models (e.g., changing TMS and SDMT scores over time).
+Further, in preventative clinical trials, patients are recruited pre-diagnosis, which largely eliminates concerns about competing risks.
+However, trials targeting patients at later disease stages would need to consider incorporating a competing risk analysis (e.g., for censoring due to death from HD-related complications before receiving a formal clinical diagnosis).